VladUsatii/gemcoin/README.md

 | 1515			| Testnet 2	|
 | 1516			| Testnet 3	|

+**Mainnet** --> A mainnet is the biggest hive-mind of computers.
+**Testnets** --> A testnet is a local test of the hive-mind for applications.
+The test-net clears up every day to allow experimentation without consequence.

 ## Config ⚙️

 To join the peer-to-peer server: